On Air Now

 19 July 2019, 12:35 | Updated: 19 July 2019, 12:45

-He's become a household name around the world since his performance at Prince Harry and Meghan Markle's wedding – but here's the proof that Sheku's always been incredibly talented
+He’s become a household name around the world since his performance at Prince Harry and Meghan Markle's wedding – but here’s proof that Sheku has always been incredibly talented.

-Sheku Kanneh-Mason's name is on everyone's lips – he released a stunning debut album earlier this year, appeared on TV… oh and he performed at the wedding of the new Duke and Duchess of Sussex.
+Sheku Kanneh-Mason’s name is on everyone's lips – he released a chart-topping album, appeared on TV… oh, and he performed at the wedding of the new Duke and Duchess of Sussex.
 You might have heard about that.